 The list above represents the regular University charges.
 These charges are subject to change without prior notice.
 Changes in programs and in the academic calendar do not entitle students to any credits against established fees.
 Students who are not covered under their family's medical insurance can purchase a Princeton health plan for an additional charge of $1,900.

-The budget that is used to calculate financial aid awards includes an allowance of $3,525 for other costs that a student will incur during the year.
-These expenses typically include books, laundry, clothing, recreation, incidentals, dues, and social fees.
-Freshmen and sophomores are charged a residential college fee of $745, which will appear on the University bill.
+The budget that is used to calculate financial aid awards includes an allowance of $3,550 for other costs that a student will incur during the year.
+These expenses typically include books, laundry, clothing, recreation, incidentals, dues, and activity fees.
+Freshmen and sophomores are charged a residential college fee of $775, which will appear on the University bill.

 Application.
 Information about the admission application fee and available waivers can be found at Applying for Admission + Aid.